Overview- Cape Highlights Walk

 Distance 9 km (3-4 hours) (Easy/Relaxing)

-Day 16: Recommended Self-drive to Cape Town- scenic coastal road via Betty’s Bay- can visit Harold Porter Botanical Gardens and penguins,etc
+Day 17: Recommended Self-drive to Cape Town- scenic coastal road via Betty's Bay- can explore attractions not covered on Day 13

 Choice of Standard or Superior accommodation is available.
 View the standard of accommodation -

-The rate for the holiday is available on request
+The rate for the holiday is available on request.
+Choice of standard or superior accommodation.

 The whole route is rated Moderate/Easy- 7 days Moderate, 6 days Easy and 2 days Moderate/Challenging.
 Refer to Walking Grades